vixxi77/game-of-life-3-disciplines/README.md

-#Simple Implementation of "Conwoys Game Of Life" using SDL2
+#Simple Implementation of "Conwoys Game Of Life" using SDL2 and Raylib (maybe)..